Qadiriyya wa Naqshbandiyya: Indian Subcontinent

 It is said that Mahmud and his son Moinuddin stated that under their progeny there will come a son of them, who will revive the spiritual lineage and legacy of the family after a tragic incident, that was to be the martyrdom of family members in Srinagar.
 It is believed that this successor is Sayyid Mir Jan.

 Southeast Asia

 Shaykh Ahmad Khatib was a prominent Islamic scholar from what is now Indonesia in the mid-19th century.
 He was a member of the Qadiri Sufi order, but when he visited the cities of Makkah and Medina in the Ottoman Empire, he learnt the teachings of the Naqshbandi Sufi order and most likely pledged allegiance to it there.
 Because the Qadiri order permits its Shaykhs to modify it, Shaykh Ahmad Khatib was able to synthesize the Qadiri and Naqshbandi Sufi orders together, and become a Shaykh of the Qadiriyya wa Naqshbandiyya Sufi order, and spread his teachings which became especially popular in Southeast Asia to his students.

 In what is now Indonesia, the members of the Sufi order in Banten and Lombok led rebellions against the Dutch East Indies at the end of 19th century.

+In contemporary Indonesia, the Qadiriyya wa Naqshbandiyya Order operates a network of boarding schools that teach Islamic sciences and secular academics, as well as the order's unique approach to three core Sufi doctrines: dhikr (remembrance of God); muraqabah (closeness to God through meditation); and, khidmah (devotion).